-Breast reduction and breast lifting can give patients a great sense of physical relief as well as an improvement in body confidence and self-esteem
+Breast reduction and breast lifting can give patients a great sense of physical relief as well as improve their body confidence and self-esteem.

-The relationship between breast reduction and breast lifting
+The relationship between breast reduction and breast lifts

-Breast reduction refers to the surgical reduction of volume in the breasts.
+Breast reduction refers to surgically reducing breast volume and reshaping the breasts.
 A breast lift or mastopexy refers to surgically elevating the nipple and breast tissue to a level that is considered more youthful.

 Breast reduction and breast lifts (mastopexy) represent a continuum of procedures.
 All breast reductions need a component of lifting to relocate the nipple to a more youthful height.
 Breast lifting is the same procedure with little or no volume reduction.

 Breast Reduction Surgery – A Look at the Benefits

 Breast reduction is undoubtedly one of the most satisfying procedures in the field of plastic surgery.
 Patients seeking a breast reduction have often lived with long-term discomfort in the upper back, neck and shoulders.
 They dislike the way their breasts look and the way their breasts make them feel.

 Symptomatic relief from the burden of heavy breasts has far-reaching benefits.
 This has been shown time and time again to be a procedure that improves quality of life on many levels.

 You will have less pain, tightness and discomfort from bra-straps.
 You will find it simpler to dress without having to wear heavy or double bras.
 You will have a slimmer, more youthful body shape and you may well be able to pursue sports that you could not previously.
 These improvements in quality of life often equate to the more intangible benefits related to energy levels, confidence, happiness and self-esteem.